ruiqingww/techin510-lab2/README.md

 ## Lessons learned

-How to reate a web app that reads a dataset and displays interesting data visualizations about the dataset
+How to create a web app that reads a dataset and displays interesting data visualizations about the dataset

+How to choose the right filtering and visualization method for the right features

-How to filter data
+How to use slider, dropdown, select widgets to filter data

-How to draw plots using plotly
+How to draw plots using plotly, including bar charts and scatter charts

-How to use sidebar
+How to use sidebar for filtering widgets

-## Questions

-## TODO
+## Questions & TODO

+How to reset all or some current filters using a button instead of refreshing the page?

+How to change color of the plot?